 How long should my period last?

-Periods can last anywhere between 3 and 8 days, but they usually last for 5 days.
+Periods may last anywhere between 3 and 8 days, but they usually last for 5 days.
 Bleeding tends to be heaviest during the first 2 days, and the blood tends to be typically red.
 On lighter days, blood may be pink, brown, or black.
 Brown or black periods are due to the iron in your bloody reacting (oxidizing) more with the air due to the slower flow.

 How long is my fertility window?

 The fertility window has a length of 8 days.
 The fertility window begins when sperm can theoretically survive within your body (7 days) long enough to fertilize an egg.
 The fertility window ends with the maximum lifespan of an egg.
-As an egg can only survive 1 day outside of the ovaries, the window ends 1 day after ovulation.
+As an egg can survive 1 day outside of the ovaries, the window ends 1 day after ovulation.

 What age do girls get their first period?

 Do periods sync up?

 Current studies suggest that the periods of women living together do not sync up, but the verdict is still out.
 The popular belief is that by being around someone who is menstruating, their pheromones will influence you and eventually cause your cycles to sync up.
 This was further supported by a study of 135 university women living in the same dorm by McClintock.
 However, later studies seem to disprove and prove the theory, so it is difficult to tell.

 Can you get pregnant during your period?